34 Best Modern Home Decor Ideas for a Trendy Makeover

 17. Custom Built-Ins

-Custom built-ins are a practical way to maximize space and style in your home.
+Custom-built-ins are a practical way to maximize space and style in your home.
 Built-in shelving units provide tailored storage and display options, keeping rooms organized and clutter-free.
-Create cozy seating nooks with built-in benches or window seats that double as storage.
+Create cozy seating nooks with built-in benches or window seats that serve as storage space.

 Built-ins can be used in living rooms, bedrooms, or entryways for added functionality.
-Choose materials and finishes that complement your decor, like wood for warmth or painted surfaces for a modern touch.
+Select materials and finishes that complement your decor, such as wood for warmth or painted surfaces for a modern look.
 Built-ins enhance functionality and add a polished, custom look that elevates your home’s overall design.